 Even puppies need their teeth brushed!
 Brush your pup’s teeth at least once per day to help maintain oral health.
 We love to use the Nylabone dental kit.
 This kit comes with a traditional toothbrush as well as a finger brush and pup-safe toothpaste.
 This scientifically formulated paste helps to reduce plaque buildup and keep your puppy’s mouth free of bacteria.

 Are you looking to get training help or need to board your pup?
 The team at Happy Pup Manor is here for you!
 We specialize in doodles, retrievers, and some small breeds.
-Call or fill out our online contact form to talk about your pup or schedule a tour of the manor!
+Call or fill out our online contact form to talk about your pup!
 We look forward to learning more about you and your furry best friend!